 - After a high-risk termination, it is recommended that you remain high on security alertness.
 Change locks, and passwords and deactivate their badge or keycard.
 Security guards manning the building should be notified of any attempted breaches.

 At Fast Guard Services, we are the most qualified and ready to assist your business.
 We are professionally trained and qualified to offer services such as:

 - Non-violent confrontation management

 - Workplace investigations

 Fast Guard Services offers assistance before, during, and after high-risk terminations.
 We have over 700 offices nationwide, including in major cities such as Los Angeles, Chicago, Indianapolis, Houston, New York City, Philadelphia, Boston, San Francisco, Phoenix, Jacksonville, Austin, San Antonio, Sacramento, and San Jose.
-Fast Guard Services offers security solutions for commercial, retail, residential, mall, school campus, cruise ship, movie & film set, private event, and crossing guard security.
+Fast Guard offers security services for commercial, retail, residential, mall, school campus, cruise ship, movie & film set, private event, and crossing guard security.

 Fast Guard Services works hard to make sure that utmost safety, professionalism, and personal care is demonstrated throughout the entire process.
 Our company is experienced in handling security operations and our armed and unarmed guards will ensure your safety no matter the level of employee termination you are handling.
-Contact Fast Guard Service today via phone at 1-844-254-8273 to set up a meeting to discuss your security needs, or visit our high risk employee termination page for more information.
+Contact Fast Guard Service today via phone at 1-844-254-8273 or send an inquiry to set up a meeting to discuss your security needs, or visit our high risk employee termination page for more information.